ScooloV/bbpedia/docs/death_zone/new_inducements.md

 At the start of each drive, after the Kick-off event has been resolved but before the ball itself lands, roll 3D6.
 For each roll of a 4+, one player on the opposing team can be pushed back one square towards their own End Zone, exactly as if a Push Back block dice result had been applied against them.
 The same player can be pushed back more than once by this Inducement.

 ### 0-3 CAVORTING NURGLINGS

-**30,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'FAV0URED OF NURGLE' SPECIAL RULE**
+**30,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'FAVOURED OF NURGLE' SPECIAL RULE**

 *It is most common for the followers of Nurgle to be accompanied by swarms of Nurglings, tiny, daemonic representations of Nurgle himself that appear strangely able to project themselves into the mortal realm in great numbers wherever the Plague Father's followers tread.
 These mischievous sprites cause no end of trouble wherever Nurgle teams appear.
 Their antics have a huge appeal to the fans of the game, who delight in their morbid, slapstick comedy on the sidelines and their constant interference with officialss and opposition teams.*

 At the beginning of the game, a team may increase its Fan Factor by +1 for each swarm of Cavorting Nurglings it has Induced.
 In addition, for the duration of this game, a team may increase its number of cheerleaders by the number of Cavorting Nurglings Induced.

 ### 0-1 DWARFEN RUNESMITH

 **50,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'OLD WORLD CLASSIC' OR 'WORLDS EDGE SUPERLEAGUE' SPECIAL RULES**

 *Runesmithing is the closest Dwarfs come to using magic.
 None of this airy-fairy, wave-your-hands-in-the-air nonsense for Dwarfs - Runesmiths work with hammer and anvil, beating enchanted sigils into a player's armour between drives.*

 During each Start of Drive sequence, after Step 2 but before Step 3, you can select a single player on your team that is currently on the pitch that does not have the Loner (X+) trait and choose one of the following runes.
 Then roll a D6:

 * On a roll of 4+, the rune takes effect, but you cannot attempt to use the Runesmith again at the start of a later drive.
 * On a roll of 2 or 3, the rune does not work, but you can attempt to use the Runesmith again at the start of a later drive.
 * On a roll of 1, the rune does not work, and you cannot attempt to use the Runesmith again at the start of a later drive.

 **DWARFEN RUNES**

 **Rune of Might** Until the end of this drive, the chosen player gains the Mighty Blow (+1) skill.
 Rune of Fury Until the end of this drive, the chosen player gains both the Dauntless and Frenzy skills.

 **Rune of Speed** Until the end of this drive, the chosen player gains both the Sprint and Sure Feet skills.